RF-YVY/APRSwx/README.md

+##Note: This has become a bit of a mess for me, pretty sure the lightning conversion from grlevelx placefile to json isn't working, Radar works though!, I haven't tested the TNC fuctions yet.
+I'm takeing a break, gonna watch some tv or something, get the laptop out of my lap so my dog can sit with me again.
+Give it a try, do what you want!
+Cheers!

 # APRSwx - Full-Featured APRS Software Client

 A comprehensive APRS (Automatic Packet Reporting System) software client with advanced features including packet send/receive capabilities, interactive mapping, weather radar overlays, and real-time updates.